Hogan Lovells (London)

 Lovells always used to be a funny old firm.
 Even those from within wondered where it was heading.
 As one associate put it: “the firm’s not really sure what it wants to be - are we a transactional powerhouse, masters of litigation, or a collection of ultra-specialists in some of the niche areas like IP and financial services?
 The staff are happy being the third option but the senior management want more of the first.”

 All was finally resolved on 1st May 2010, when it merged with US firm Hogan & Hartson to become Hogan Lovells, one of the biggest firms in the world.
-Nearly three years on and it's doing ok, thank you.
+Four years on and it's doing ok, thank you.

 The firm mamaged to post cracking results even during the worst of the recession, though they've flattened now.
-In 2011/2012 turnover inceased by 1.5per cent over last year to £591m (this is all excluding the Americas), but profits dropped £20 million to £164m.
-The firm says it is due to investment.
-Still, the firm has no debt and is very well hedged.
+In 2012/2013 turnover was £581m (this is all excluding the Americas), with profits up £10 million to £205.7m.
 It's a classic example of how to make crappy market conditions work in your favour – litigation and business restructuring are going great guns.
 Even its capital markets team has been busy working on structured investment vehicles.

 From a pure profitability point of view the firm is unlikely to challenge the Magic Circle – however well it pays its partners, they only make about half what they’d get at Linklaters.
 But it doesn’t need to.
 According to one associate, this “reflects a good work life balance for associates and a lower leverage that allows real prospects of partnership”.
 It's hard to argue with that.

 This firm also takes enormous pride in marketing its “friendliness”.
 And by and large the evidence supports this.
 A trainee says that "we are expected to have a life outside of work and whilst friends in

 other firms cancel their dinner plans we can generally make ours every